antmicro/jetson-nano-baseboard/README.md

 Please refer to the Product Design Guide for the relevant SoM for more details regarding the supported CSI lane mappings.
 You will find the SoM-related resources in NVIDIA's [Jetson Download Center](https://developer.nvidia.com/embedded/downloads).

-The baseboard, its custom variants designed by Antmicro per customer's specification, and essential accessories can be purchased from [Capable Robot Components](https://capablerobot.com/products/nx-baseboard/).

 The design files for this project starting from Rev. 1.5 are provided and maintained in KiCad.
 Older revisions of the board were prepared in Altium Designer and are kept on a separate [branch](https://github.com/antmicro/jetson-nano-baseboard/tree/1.4.7-altium).